AB-Ares/Te_HF_Conversion/README.md

 # Te_HF_Conversion

-Conversion of elastic thickness of the lithosphere to planetary heat flow.
+Conversion of the elastic thickness of the lithosphere to the planetary heat flow..

 ## Description